The GEMS Study is examining the best criteria for testing for diabetes during pregnancy.

-By participating in GEMS, you will be actively contributing to our understanding of GDM, which will benefit pregnant women and their children.
+Participants in GEMS are actively contributing to our understanding of GDM, which will benefit pregnant women and their children.

 Better understanding is important because GDM not only impacts on the health of the mother and baby during and just after birth, but also on the long-term health of the mother and the infant.

 What does participation in the study involve?

-If you choose to participate in GEMS, you will be randomly assigned to one of two study groups - one using the current threshold to diagnose GDM and the other using a lower threshold.
+Participants in GEMS are randomly assigned to one of two study groups - one using the current threshold to diagnose GDM and the other using a lower threshold.

 As is normal during pregnancy, your midwife will test you for GDM.
-In GEMS, that's with an Oral Glucose Tolerance Test.
-You’ll also be asked to complete a questionnaire about your diet, activity patterns, health and wellbeing.
+In GEMS, that involved an Oral Glucose Tolerance Test.
+Women were also asked to complete a questionnaire about their diet, activity patterns, health and wellbeing.

-You may be among a small group of study participants who have a blood sample and body measurements taken when you enter the study, at 36 weeks pregnant, and when your baby is six months old.
+A small group of study participants are also selected to have a blood sample and body measurements taken on entry to the study, at 36 weeks pregnant, and when baby is six months old.
 After the birth, a blood sample from the placental umbilical cord and body measurements may also be collected.

 Take part in the GEMS Study

-We’re recruiting 4,158 pregnant women planning to give birth in the Auckland District Health Board (ADHB) and Counties Manukau District Health Board (CMDHB).
-You can participate if you are pregnant with one baby, haven't done your glucose test for diabetes in pregnancy yet, and haven't had any form of diabetes before.
+More than 4,000 pregnant women planning to give birth in the Auckland District Health Board (ADHB) and Counties Manukau District Health Board (CMDHB) are participating in GEMS.
+Women were able to participate if pregnant with one baby, they hadn’t done their glucose test for diabetes in pregnancy yet, and they hadn’t had any form of diabetes before.

 What happens if I change my mind?

 Taking part in this study is entirely your choice.
-If you don’t want to take part, you don’t have to give a reason, and it will not affect the care you receive.
-If you do want to take part now, but change your mind later, you can leave the study at any time.
+If you no longer wish to take part, you don’t have to give a reason, and it will not affect the care you receive.
+You can leave the study at any time.

 Find out more